gonzus/gdsql/README.markdown

 * `name`: a string with the person's name.
 * `birth`: a datetime with the person's birthday.

+Here is the code, without any error checking.
+This same exact code should work with other databases (except for any differences in the SQL syntax).

     gdsql gdsql = 0;
     gdsql_db db = 0;
     gdsql_stmt stmt = 0;